cosmology-api/cosmology.api/docs/index.rst

 cosmology objects, even whole libraries.
 Best of all, using the Cosmology API does not require any run-time dependencies, even this library!

-With the Cosmology API you can **write code that works with any object that implements the API**, i.e many different cosmology libraries.
+With the Cosmology API you can **write code that works with anything that implements the API**, i.e many different cosmology libraries.
 We provide the easy-to-use, well-defined descriptions, you can build functions that work with any supporting library.
 For example